open-archetypes/tycho-eclipse-plugin-archetype/README.md

 * Select `tycho-eclipse-plugin-archetype` and click Next
 * Enter the Group Id, Artifact Id and Version informations.
 Eclipse requires the version to follow a Major.Minor.Micro pattern, so you should use 1.0.0-SNAPSHOT instead of 1.0-SNAPSHOT
 * You can change the required properties if needed :
+    - java_version : The Java version to be used for compiling the plugins.
+Supported values are `1.7`, `1.8`.
+Defaults to `1.8`
     - tycho_version : the tycho version that will be used to build the project in command line.
-Defaults to 0.20.0
+Defaults to `0.22.0`
     - eclipse_platform : the Eclipse platform, will drive what eclipse update site will be used to resolve the Eclipse dependencies.
     Supported values are : `helios`, `indigo`, `juno`, `kepler`, `luna`, `mars`.
 Defaults to `luna` .
 * Hit Finish